The Cackle Special Edition

 Celebrating Midwest Small Businesses

-For this six-week special edition of The Cackle, EntryPoint will be celebrating small businesses from across the Midwest that have been supporting their customers and giving people a sense of community during this challenging year.
+For this special edition of The Cackle, EntryPoint celebrates small businesses from across the Midwest that have been supporting their customers and giving people a sense of community during this challenging year.
 Let’s shine a light on some of the amazing small businesses that have positively impacted their communities and contributed to the vibrancy of their local economies.
-Companies can apply here to be featured or community-members can quickly nominate their favorite local business here.

-The Cackle highlights small businesses, startups, and people who have an impact on communities across the Midwest.
-In nearly 100 episodes, we explore a wide range of topics relating to the vibrancy of local economies, including: entrepreneurial journeys, economic trends, the challenges small businesses and startups face, and the importance of building a diverse and inclusive community.
+The Cackle, EntryPoint’s popular weekly livestream, highlights small businesses, startups, and people who have an impact on communities across the Midwest.
+In 100 episodes, we explore a wide range of topics relating to the vibrancy of local economies, including: entrepreneurial journeys, economic trends, the challenges small businesses and startups face, and the importance of building a diverse and inclusive community.

 - Motor City Woman Studios, a recording and production studio in Southfield, MI founded by Robin Kinnie in 2016.
 As an avid talk radio listener, Robin saw the need for more diverse voices in broadcasting and podcasting.
 Her studio offers audiobook, podcast and voiceover production with an emphasis on accurate media representation.